cardasac/eks-obs/README.md

 Use Kubectl, Helm, or any other deployment tool of your choice.

+Terraform was used in conjunction with helm to deploy the `k8s-monitoring` chart.

 Ensure the application can scale based on defined metrics (e.g. cpu utilization, request rate).

+The application can scale horizontally using the `HorizontalPodAutoscaler` on CPU usage.

 ## 5 Implement observability

-Deploy observability tools to monitor the application (e.g. Prometheus, Grafana),
+Deploy observability tools to monitor the application (e.g. Prometheus, Grafana).

+`k8-monitoring` has been deployed to the EKS cluster.
+This comes with the required tools to then push Logs, Metrics, Traces and so on, onto Grafana Cloud.
+It leverages Grafana Alloy that can be further customized to retrieve as much information as needed.

 ## 6 Automate the deployment

 Feel free to complete this locally or remotely (e.g. Github Actions).

-Deployment has been done via one CD pipeline.
+Deployment has been done via one CD pipeline using GitHub actions.
 Not much time was spent on this since it is only required to go from no resources, to having a fully deployed application without testing.